 STEP 9: Review and Reconcile Your Student Account.

 Once accepted, your financial aid will appear on your student account.
-Monitor your own academic and financial information, at www.truett.edu by clicking on “Self Service,” to ensure that you stay informed.
-Review the charges and financial aid on your account and reconcile any remaining balance with the Business Office.
+Monitor your own academic and financial information, at https://truett.edu/ by clicking on “Self Service,” to ensure that you stay informed.
+Please make sure to review the charges and financial aid on your account and reconcile any remaining balance with the Business Office.
 A payment plan option is available www.MyCollegePaymentPlan.com/Truett.